What the Orange Dot on Your iPhone Means

 Can I Disable It?

-The Differentiate Without Color feature helps convey interface items with color alternatives for those who have trouble differentiating between colors by changing their shapes.
-You can turn this setting off or on using these steps:
+These orange dots may also appear as orange squares if you have the Differentiate Without Color feature enabled.
+This feature helps convey interface items through shape alternatives for those who have difficulty differentiating between colors.
+You can turn this setting off or on with these steps:

 1. Open the Settings App.